-Long before actor Mark Proksch was cast for such iconic shows as The Office, Better Call Saul, and What We Do in the Shadows, he portrayed Kenny “K-Strass” Strasser, an environmental-friendly yo-yo expert and educator who booked himself onto morning shows in the midwest United States.
+Long before actor Mark Proksch was cast for such iconic shows as The Office, Better Call Saul, and What We Do in the Shadows, he was Kenny “K-Strass” Strasser, an environmental-friendly yo-yo expert and educator who booked himself onto morning shows in the midwest United States.

 Strasser had solicited the stations stating that he represented Zim-Zam Yo-Yo, was runner-up for Rookie of the Year in 1995, was grand champion at the Pensacola Regional, and was nominated for the Walt Greenberg Award in 2000, which got him booked.
 When he appeared, however, he repeatedly interrupted the interview with his own personal problems.
 Additionally, something always happened to his yo-yos